KrishitaGarg/Financial-Data-Dashboard/README.md

 - **Financial Ratios** and **Graphical representation** as key dashboard sections.
 - **Real-time stock data** for symbols, prices, market capitalization, and other financial metrics.
 - **Interactive charts** visualizing key stock information such as opening/closing prices.
+- **Stock news section** providing the latest news articles related to the selected stock symbol.
 - **User-friendly interface** with support for both **dark** and **light** modes.
 - **Responsive design**, optimized for desktop and mobile.